Act for Managing Deposits and Remittance in Bank of Taiwan’s Overseas Branches during Japanese Colonial Era

 Article 7

-Competent authority shall, after the enforcement of this Statute, make announcement regarding to the application for reimbursement and related matters in electronic and print media.
+Competent authority shall, after the enforcement of this Act, make announcement regarding to the application for reimbursement and related matters in electronic and print media.

-When making the above announcement, the competent authority shall clearly list the documents and proof needed for the application or forms for applying for the registration and reimbursement.
+When making the above announcement, the competent authority shall clearly list the supporting documents needed for the application or forms for applying for the registration and reimbursement.

 Article 8